 - 1. Presence is obligatory, except when not relevant.
 May contain free text or coded information with free text.
 However, coded information is obligatory for the error fields associated to the dependent variable.
 For the other error fields, coded information is preferably not given when its free text does not add information to the code expansion. - 2.
-The coded information is of the form: (heading, minimum value, maximum value, correlation coefficient) free text.
+The coded information is of the form: (heading, minimum value, maximum value, correlation property flag) free text.
 The absence of any field must be indicated by including the separating comma; trailing commas are not included.

 Heading Field.
-Contains the data heading or the root of the data heading to be defined.
-Root means that the data heading given also defines the heading preceded by + or -.
+Contains the data heading or the root4 of the data heading to be defined.